 Treatment for cervical spondylosis is focused on relieving your pain, lowering the risk of permanent damage to your spinal cord and nerves, and maintaining your quality of life.

 Most cervical spondylosis symptoms get better with rest.
 However, please see a doctor if you lose bowel or bladder function; it is a medical emergency.

-Your doctor may prescribe other therapies to ease your discomfort:
+Your orthopaedic specialist may prescribe the following treatments to ease your discomfort: